lsst-dm/dmtn-224/index.rst

     Proposed design for supporting user impersonation by administrators.
     If implemented, the details as implemented will be incorporated into this document and :dmtn:`234`.

+:sqr:`073`
+    Proposed design for user quotas and API rate limiting.
+    If implemented, the details as implemented will be incorporated into this document and :dmtn:`234`.

 Security
 --------